-As someone who fiddles and futzes with things until they look just right, this really bothers me more than it should.
-Ask my husband how many holes I’ve made in a wall to hang a picture in the past before I felt like it was in the right place.
+As someone who fiddles and futzes with things until they look just right, this really bothers me way more than it should.
+I used to be guilty of making an embarrassing number of holes in the wall to hang a picture before I was happy with it.

-As with the rest of the guide, keep in mind this is just a placement guide to get you started.
+As with the rest of the guide, keep in mind this is just a general rule of thumb to get you started.
 There are always exceptions depending on the artwork, the wall space, what you are hanging above, and what kind of design statement you want to make.

-On a wall with tall or soaring ceilings, the rule is still the same…you will still hang the artwork with the center at 57-60″ from the floor, but you will want to choose larger scale pieces.
+On a wall with tall or soaring ceilings, the rule is the same.
+You’ll still hang the artwork with the center at 57-60″ from the floor, but you’ll want to choose a large piece for high ceilings.
 No dinky 8×10 pictures for large or tall walls.

-When hanging a grouping or gallery, treat the entire group as a single piece of artwork.
-So once again the rule is the same: the center of the entire grouping should be 57-60″ from the floor.
+When hanging a grouping or gallery, treat the entire group as a single piece of art.
+So once again the rule is the same: the center of the grouping should be 57-60″ from the floor.

 Artwork above furniture.

-How high above furniture: 6-8″ from the furniture top to the bottom of the artwork.
+How high above furniture: 6-8″ from the top of the furniture to the bottom of the frame.

-If this tv above my dresser was a painting, the width would be appropriate for the dresser and so would the height it is hung above:
+If this tv above my dresser was a painting, the width would be appropriate for the dresser and it would also be at the correct height above it: